Thermal Management in High-Density PCB Assembly: LCSC’s Expert Tips for Optimization

 Summary Due to the thermal limitations of the insulating layer, heat dissipation efficiency is low, making it difficult to meet the cooling demands of high-power chips.
 Direct heat conduction maximizes the thermal advantages of the copper substrate, significantly improving thermal management for high-power chips.

-Case Study: Thermal Optimization for MP4560 DC-DC Converter
+Case Study: Thermal Management Optimization for MP4560 DC-DC Converter

-In a MP4560 buck converter design, the initial PCB used FR-4 material, which struggled to handle the high-frequency and high-current conditions.
-The poor heat dissipation affected long-term reliability.
+In an MP4560 buck converter design, the initial PCB used FR-4 material, which struggled to handle the high-frequency and high-current conditions.
+The poor heat dissipation affected performance and reliability in long-term operation.

 MP4560 DC-DC Converter PCBA